anpospisil/watari/README.md

 ## Goals of this project

-The goal of this project was to re-design a using UX design strategies and technologies learned over the course of the McMaster web dev program.
+The goal of this project was to re-design a using UX design processes and coding languages learned over the course of the McMaster web dev program.
 More specifically:

 - Define User stories & KPIs
 - Perform several UX analyses such as: technical needs and competative